MathieuFortune/mathieufortune.github.io/_posts/2019-11-15-promeo-project-case-study.markdown

 I was in charge of completing the web design left by a previous designer and implementing it into the custom made WordPress theme.
 This new design necessitated creating new functionality as well.

-{% include lazy-image.html src="/images/promeo-cs-results.jpg" alt="Screenshot UI Promeo.fr" caption="UI designed and developed" figClass="" %}
+{% include lazy-image.html src="/images/promeo-cs-results.jpg" alt="Screenshot UI Promeo.fr" caption="UI designed and developed" figClass="large-post-image" %}

 ### Outcome